 Fine of up to $250,000.

 To learn more about Las Vegas trafficking laws and ways to defend against them, please see our article on trafficking narcotics / controlled substances.

 Call us for help…

 Possessing even a small quantity of PCP can land you in prison and get you branded a felony drug offender.
 Before facing the loss of your freedom and the serious employment-related consequences of a felony conviction, why not speak to one of our caring Nevada and Las Vegas drug defense lawyers?

 We offer free consultations by telephone or in person.

-To reach one our experienced Nevada drug defense lawyers, call us or fill out the form.
+To reach one of our experienced Nevada drug defense lawyers, call us or fill out the form.
 Together we can figure out the best way to fight to get your Nevada drug charges reduced or dismissed.

 Learn more about Nevada drug crimes.

-To learn about California PCP offense, visit our page on California PCP laws.
+To learn about the California PCP offenses, visit our page on California PCP laws.